SichangHe/resume/resume.md

 ### Academic Resource Center (ARC) tutor (2021/05 - )

-Steven obtained a CRLA Certificate working at the ARC.
+Steven obtained a CRLA Certificate working as a tutor at the ARC.

-The ARC at DKU provides tutoring services for certain courses.
-Steven first became a MATH 201 (Multivariate Calculus) tutor, and later enjoyed tutoring MATH 105 (Calculus) and COMPSCI 201 (Algorithms and Data Structures).
+He enjoyed tutoring MATH 201 (Multivariate Calculus), MATH 105 (Calculus), and COMPSCI 201
+(Algorithms and Data Structures).

 ### Teaching assistant (TA) for COMPSCI 201 (2021/11 - 2022/03)

-Invited by Professor Jiang Long at DKU,
-Steven worked as a TA for COMPSCI 201 for one session.
+Steven worked as a TA for COMPSCI 201.
-Besides hosting Lab sessions and Office Hours, he helped simplify the process to setup the development environment for COMPSCI 201 and made text-based and
+Besides hosting Lab sessions and office hours, he helped simplify the setup of the development environment and made text-based and
 [video tutorial](https://www.youtube.com/watch?v=yiL-ULPBkvE&t=22s).

 ### PageRank of DKU's website (2021/10 - 2021/11)